Fees and Frequently Asked Questions

 Q. Is everything we talk about confidential?

 A. Yes, this is a confidential space, the only exceptions are:

-If you are disclosing that you are thinking about harming yourself or others
+If you are disclosing that you are thinking about seriously harming yourself or others.

 If you believe a child or protected adult is at risk of harm

-I will discuss breaking confidentiality with you before I do so in the above circumstances.
+I will always discuss breaking confidentiality with you before I do so in the above circumstances.